Michael Shanks (filmmaker)

-Michael Shanks is an Australian filmmaker, actor and composer, known for directing Together (2025) and The Wizards of Aus (2016).
+Michael Shanks (born 1990 or 1991) is an Australian filmmaker, actor and composer, known for directing Together (2025) and The Wizards of Aus (2016).
 He also created the YouTube channel timtimfed, which has been active since September 2006.

+Early life

+Shanks was born in either 1990 or 1991 in Christchurch, New Zealand.
+He lived there until the age of 12, when he and his family moved to Newport, a suburb of Melbourne, Australia.
+He wrote and directed for his high school's theater program and taught himself how to create visual effects by watching online tutorial videos.

 Career

 As a grade 12 student, Shanks won the 2008 film competition run by The Escapist to produce a web series pilot episode.
 The pilot developed into Doomsday Arcade, a 25-part web series.
-Shanks stated he views creating the series "as [his] film school".
+Shanks views creating the series "as [his] film school".

 In 2013, Shanks wrote and directed the short film Time Trap.
+He also directed music videos for Guy Pearce.
+He directed a segment of a 2015 episode of the Adult Swim series Off the Air.

 In 2016, he both directed and starred in the SBS comedy-fantasy series The Wizards of Aus.
 Shanks plays a wizard who emigrates to Melbourne and faces backlash from the local community.
-Originally devised as a six-part online series, it aired on SBS 2 as a 3 x 30 minute television series.
+Originally devised as a six-part online series, it aired on SBS 2 as three thirty-minute episodes.

-In 2019, Shanks directed the short film Rebooted.
+Shanks directed the sketch comedy series The Slot in 2017.
+Two years later he directed the short film Rebooted.

 His feature directorial debut, Together, screened at the 2025 Sundance Film Festival.
 Starring Dave Franco and Alison Brie as a couple who encounter a supernatural transformation, the body horror film was distributed by Neon, who acquired the film for $17 million.

 In September 2025, Shanks is set to direct and produce his script, Hotel Hotel Hotel Hotel, which, prior to being picked up by A24, was included in 2021's The Black List of the "most-liked" unproduced screenplays.

+In March 2026, Shanks was announced as the writer of an untitled science fiction comedy feature acquired by Sony Pictures, with Adam McKay attached to direct.
+The project is being produced by McKay and Todd Schulman through Hyperobject Industries, alongside Andrew Mittman, with Kai Dolbashian serving as executive producer.